Consideration of Bill, not amended in the Public Bill Committee

 Without wanting to enter into a beauty contest regarding whose amendment is best, will not my amendment 1 be quite consistent with what the Government wish to achieve, which is to require Ofsted—I mean Ofcom—[Hon.
 Members: “Ofgem.”]
 Yes, Ofgem—or Ofcap, perhaps.
 The Government wish to require Ofgem to write to companies to ensure that those who are poorest and least likely to change have been offered the best deal by their provider.
 I promise that by the time I speak to my amendment, Madam Deputy Speaker, I will know which regulatory body it is.

 Yes, there is certainly merit in that idea.
 It is true that some of the amendments take some of the specific actions that may be taken a little further than is suggested in amendment 7.
-However, whichever of the amendments one wishes to pin the first-place rosette on to, as it were, the key point is that vulnerable customers need to have proper protection as the tariff cap comes forward.
+However, whichever of the amendments one wishes to pin the first-place rosette on to, the key point is that vulnerable customers need to have proper protection as the tariff cap comes forward.

 It is in the Government’s interests, I think, to clarify exactly what they intend the Bill to do regarding that protection.
 That can easily be done by the Minister clearly stating today, as I hope she will, that vulnerable customers will not lose the current safeguard tariff as the overall tariff cap comes in.
 Indeed, if the overall price cap consumes the safeguard tariff, vulnerable customers could see their prices could go up by more than £30 as a result of the difference between the safeguard and the absolute tariff.
 That would, as I am sure she will agree, be a perverse outcome that she would be anxious to disavow.

-That means that the Minister will have to clarify for us that the Bill means that Ofgem can bring forward the extended safeguard tariff at the same time as the standard variable tariff cap; that the extended safeguard tariff can continue after the absolute cap has ended; and that she will bring forward the necessary secondary legislation before the summer to enable the data sharing needed to extend the safeguard tariff.
+The Minister will have to clarify for us that the Bill means that Ofgem can bring forward the extended safeguard tariff at the same time as the standard variable tariff cap; that the extended safeguard tariff can continue after the absolute cap has ended; and that she will bring forward the necessary secondary legislation before the summer to enable the data sharing needed to extend the safeguard tariff.
 I am sure that she will be able to reassure us on these points.
 I look forward to what she has to say about all the amendments before us.

 Amendment 8 seeks to introduce to the Bill the symmetry in architecture that appears to be missing from what Ofgem must consider in introducing the cap.
 As hon.
 Members can see, the Bill lists a number of matters to which Ofgem should have regard in setting the cap, which relate to